meggers1990/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map(): Can transform arrays by creating a new array.
+Which also happens to be there use case.
+Transforming an array of numbers into their squares.

+.reduce()- Used to reduce an array to a single value.
+It applies a callback function to each element of an arrayto make it a single value.
+But its case use is calculating the sum of all elements in the array.

+.filter()- Case use for filtering out elements of an array that dont meet a condition, creating a new array with the same elements that work with the conditions.
+Filters out the odd numbers from an array of integers.

 2. Explain the difference between a callback and a higher order function.

+callback functions - Pass an aargument to another function and invoke inside that function.

+higher-oreder function - Takes more than one function as arguments or returnsas its result.
+They can use higher-order functions to implement complex behavior.

 3. Explain what a closure is.

+Has access to variable outside the function scope even if the outer has been returned.
+The inner function has access to the outer functions variable and parameters, since it's defined imside the out function.
+The closure allow private variables in javeScript.

 4. Describe the four principles of the 'this' keyword.

+global/window binding - When used in a global scope  the this keyword refers to the window object also known as global binding.

+implicit binding - When used in a method of an object it refers to the methodand we call this implicit binding.

+explicit binding - When bound to a certain object using .call .apply or.bind methods its known as implicit binding

+new binging - When used in a constructor function it refers to a new instance of the object being created.

 5. Why do we need super() in an extended class?

+Its Used to call a child class constructor function from within a sub-class, inherits all properties from the parent class as well as the methods.
+Super is also used to access parent class constructors and properties.
+Very important to use when sub-classing needs initalized with the same properties as a parent

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.